ISauve/Embedded-Systems-Labs/MCB1700 board/README.md

   - Write some THUMB assembly language instructions
   - Use different memory addressing modes
   - Test and debug the code on the Keilboard
-  - The on-board RAM is used instead of Flash memory You will flash an LED (Light Emitting Diode) at an approximate 1 Hz frequenqy
+The on-board RAM is used instead of Flash memory You will flash an LED (Light Emitting Diode) at an approximate 1 Hz frequency.

 ### Lab 2